jorgebucaran/hydro/README.md

 ## Performance

-Fast would be an understatement, considering that the [LLVM repo](https://github.com/llvm/llvm-project) has over 375,000 commits!
+Blazing fast would be an understatement, considering that the [LLVM repo](https://github.com/llvm/llvm-project) has over 375,000 commits!

 <pre>
 ~/<b>llvm-project</b> main ❱ time fish_prompt